safespring/web/content/blogg/2023/2023-05-multicloud-demo.md

 addresses and associate it with the instance id(s) according to the same `count.index` cycle as the instances.

-### Configuring the web service on back-end instances in PSNC
+### Configuring the web service on back-end instances

 And now the beauty of automation pays off because the only thing necessary to do now is to run the Ansible playbook again with the updated inventory that the new Terraform state represents.
-Namely, the `os_metadata_role=http_backend` host group now contains both the Safespring and the PSNC instance(s).
+Namely, the `os_metadata_role=http_backend` host group now contains both the Safespring and the the other European Cloud providor instance(s).

 ```shell
 $ ansible-playbook -i ati configure.yaml